I

 Consciousness raising helped us cut through the tendency—which we all have to some degree—of substituting wishful thinking for reality.
 It is absolutely necessary to understand our situation if we are to change it.
 That is why consciousness raising came from radical feminists.
 We were determined to examine our lives from what we knew and what we could know, not look to some wishful thinking about some golden age of matriarchy when women supposedly ruled the world.

 Through consciousness-raising, we learned early on that THE PERSONAL IS POLITICAL, that so many of what seemed to be our individual problems and frustrations were really a social problem that was a result of the power that men had over us.
 Being stuck with the housework and childrearing, lack of abortion and childcare, unsatisfying sex, oppressive appearance codes, double standards and lack of respect were all political problems that resulted in the usurpation of our time, labor and mental and emotional energy.
 Therefore, we reasoned, each woman standing up for herself, though often necessary, was not enough to win freedom.
 We would have to unite like labor unions had done and like the Black freedom movement was doing, to build enough power to change the society as a whole, not just one man at a time.
 We needed a strong Women’s Liberation Movement that could speak and act with the power of a class in the interest of all women.
+The Personal Is Political is one of those concepts that got turned on its head.
+It did not mean that taking action in our personal lives—like berating a man for telling a sexist joke—is an effective substitute for working collectively in a group to take some real power.

 If the test of radical theory is truth, the test of radical strategy and tactics is effectiveness.
 Now some people think radical feminism means picking up a gun and shooting the first male chauvinist you see.
 Now we don’t wish to limit our tactics ahead of time, but it would seem obvious that this is not the way to make a feminist revolution.
 After all, many of us want men to shape up, not disappear off the face of the earth.